james-gould/azure-keyvault-emulator/AzureKeyVaultEmulator.Client/README.md

 }

 ```

+> [!NOTE]
+> You don't need to add this into your `appsettings.json` beforehand, Aspire will do this for you.

 If you're simply running the container locally and directly referencing it, you can find the `https://localhost:{port}` with the following: